 Its categories include Rap, Hip-Hop, Reggae, Jazz, Country, and all authentic music in just a single music space.
 Downloading a track for offline listening is also possible.
 However, if you wanted to go on an ad-free screen while playing music, you can also upgrade for just a minimum amount of Php100.

-As the best-reviewed radio listening app of 2019, the Radio Philippines offers a free radio service which contains 300 stations nationwide.
-It offers a wide range of selection for stations from news, comedy, sports, lifestyle, etc. If you are using the free version, this still falls as an alternative for Spotify.
+As the best-reviewed radio listening app of 2019, Radio Philippines offers a free radio service that contains 300 stations nationwide.
+It offers a wide range of selections for stations from news, comedy, sports, lifestyle, etc. If you are using the free version, this still falls as an alternative for Spotify.